Gifted Eligibility and Services

 - Determination of mentally gifted must include an assessment by a certified school psychologist.

 The Kennett Consolidated School District uses a system of data collection and universally administered assessments in accordance with PA Chapter 16 to identify students who may be in need of gifted services.
-These assessments include a group administered cognitive screening (Inview – Grade 4 and Primary Test of Cognitive skills – Grade- K) and curriculum-based assessments (i.e. Study Island assessments, PSSA, math assessment, AR STAR and DIBELS).
+These assessments include curriculum based assessments (ie. Study Island assessments, PSSA, ALEKS, AR STAR, and DIBELS) in grades K-5 and a group administered cognitive screening (Inview ) in Grade 4.
 The screening varies depending on the grade level in which the tests are administered to all students.
 Teachers may also refer a student for a gifted evaluation based on summative and formative assessment within the classroom at all grade levels.

 School psychologists, gifted support teacher(s) and classroom teacher(s) are involved in this screening process.
 If students are demonstrating the propensity for giftedness based on screening data and teacher input, a referral is made for a full gifted evaluation.
 At that time, parents are notified, parental consent for an evaluation is obtained, and the 60 day evaluation timeline begins.

 Gifted evaluations include individual assessments of cognitive abilities and academic achievement.
 If a student meets the criteria for giftedness and demonstrates a need for specially designed instruction as defined by Chapter 16, the multidisciplinary team may conclude that the student is in need of gifted support services.
 Those support services should be individualized to meet the needs of each student and could include:

 - Services delivered in a pull out setting by a Gifted support teacher